- Why choose Canisius' on-line master's degree in TESOL education?

 With more than 75 years of experience in granting master's degrees in education, Canisius is one of the most respected schools in the region.

-- Canisius' School of Education and Human Services is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).